niteshsinwar/niteshsinwar/README.md

 ![](https://komarev.com/ghpvc/?username=niteshsinwar&color=blue)•

 - 🌱 I’m addicted to learning and growing every day.
-- 🔭 I’m currently working  in technical department Of Google-Dsc & Geek-for-Seeks club.
+- 🔭 I’m currently working  in technical department Of Google-Dsc.
 - 🌱 I’m currently pursuing B.tech CSE with spcialization in Data Science(ML) with UpGrad.
-- 👯 I’m looking to collaborate on Android(java),MERN-Stack and Python Projects.
+- 👯 I’m looking to collaborate on Android(java), MERN-Stack and Python Projects.
 - 📫 How to reach me: [@NiteshSinwar||Linkedin][linkedin] or say 👋 on Email at [niteshsinwar@gmail.com](mailto:niteshsinwar@gmail.com)
 - 😄 Pronouns: He/Him